 Window – The transfer window as it exists started in 2002/03 and was introduced as part of a compromise agreement between FIFA and the European Commission about how the whole transfer system worked and how it could best preserve contractual stability for both the player and the club while allowing movement at prescribed times during the year – the summer and winter transfer windows in effect.

-X - Xherdan Shaqiri is an example of where suspensions imposed by other national associations carry over into the association where the player will be registered.
-After being signed by Stoke City Shaqiri was forced to miss the first match he was available for, away to Tottenham Hotspur, because of a one-match ban received in the Coppa Italia while he was at Inter Milan.
+X - Xherdan Shaqiri was an example of where suspensions imposed by other national associations carry over into the association where the player will be registered.
+After being signed by Stoke City in summer 2015 Shaqiri was forced to miss the first match he was available for, away to Tottenham Hotspur, because of a one-match ban received in the Coppa Italia while at Inter Milan.

 Youth – scholars joining clubs are subject to the same transfer windows but not English scholars.

 Z - Section Z of the rulebook covers the resolution of disputes over player contracts